As another Hill funding deadline looms, sticking points emerge

 Breaking News Emails

-WASHINGTON — Staring down a Friday night deadline, House Republicans are hoping to release within the next few hours a $1.3 trillion spending package that would keep the government funded through September — and prevent a government shutdown — if it’s passed and signed into law before the weekend.
+WASHINGTON — Staring down a Friday night deadline, House Republicans are hoping to release a $1.3 trillion spending package in time to keep the government funded through September — and prevent a government shutdown — if it’s passed and signed into law before the weekend.

 But as of Tuesday evening, with time running short, no agreement had been reached on some key sticking points that could slow the bill's progress.
 Democrats and Republicans hit an impasse Monday on a number of issues: funding the possible border wall and a key New York-New Jersey infrastructure project, extending the Deferred Action for Childhood Arrivals (DACA) program, and reinforcing the background check system for firearm purchases.